polterguy/fine-tune-hyperlambda/static-snippets/training/example-3.md

 How do I create an endpoint?
+Return an endpoint declaration with a detailed comment explaining the structure.
 ---
 /*
  * The [.arguments] node is MANDATORY for an HTTP endpoint since without it, any argument can